Translated by Jay Issei Karslake

-An important point to remember is that your purchase will not count as duty free unless you reach a certain price point.
-For general items in the majority of shops this level is over 5000 yen in one location.
+Your purchase will not count as duty-free unless your total is above a certain amount.
+For general items, this amount is over 5,000 yen in one location.
 If your purchase total exceeds 1,000,000 yen the store will make a copy of your passport.

-A passport is necessary in order to fill out the duty free paperwork.
-When you arrive at the duty free counter you will be asked to present your passport.
-In the case that you have purchased your products at the register and are coming to the center to reclaim the sales tax, you will need to present your passport as well as the sales receipt for your purchase as well as the purchased goods themselves.
+A passport is necessary in order to fill out the duty-free paperwork.
+When you arrive at the duty-free counter you will be asked to present your passport.
+In the case that you have purchased your products at the register and are coming to the center to reclaim sales tax, you will need to present your passport as well as the sales receipt for your purchase.
+You also have to bring the purchased goods themselves.

 Step 2: Sign the Contract